dhis2/dhis2-docs/developer/web-api/metadata.md

 <!--DHIS2-SECTION-ID:webapi_dataset_program_export_dependencies-->

-When you want to exchange metadata for a data set, program or category combo from one DHIS2 instance to another instance there are three dedicated endpoints available:
+When you want to exchange metadata for a data set, program, category combo, dashboard, option set or data element group from one DHIS2 instance to another instance there are six dedicated endpoints available:

 ```
 /api/dataSets/{id}/metadata.json